Bruno Maddox: Recent essays

-In 2006, Maddox began contributing a regular humor column called "Blinded by Science" to Discover magazine.
-His writing draws upon his childhood exposure to science; due to his father's career, his family was immersed in science and he was regularly exposed to scientists at social events.
+In 2006, Maddox began contributing a regular humour column called "Blinded by Science" to Discover magazine.
+His writing draws upon his childhood exposure to science; due to his father's career, his family was immersed in science, and he was regularly exposed to scientists at social events.
 Maddox's first year's columns earned him a nod as a finalist in the 2007 National Magazine Awards' "Columns and Commentary" category.

-Maddox's Discover columns are occasionally criticized; his essay "Fictional Reality", in particular, has been controversial.
-Maddox declared science fiction obsolete in his essay "Fictional Reality" and was roundly criticized in the blogosphere, most notably by Scientific American's J.R.
+Maddox's Discover columns are occasionally criticised; his essay "Fictional Reality", in particular, has been controversial.
+Maddox declared science fiction obsolete in his essay "Fictional Reality" and was roundly criticised in the blogosphere, most notably by Scientific American's J.R.
 Minkel.
 Maddox wrote that "fiction—all fiction—finally became obsolete as a delivery system for big ideas" as a result of the "scarcity of foreseeable future", citing the decline of author Michael Crichton's work as evidence.
 Minkel lambasted Maddox and pointed to author Neal Stephenson's cutting-edge work as proof to the contrary, venturing that "science fiction writers can dictate the future if they have the vim and vision".

-One of Maddox's most recent Discover essays, "The James Watson Affair", examines comments made by James Watson in an article in London's Sunday Times which led to Watson's suspension at the laboratory where he worked and his eventual retirement, and is skeptical of critics who found Watson's comment about black employees "not that big a deal" yet charged him with racism for his proposition on black African intelligence; in conclusion, Maddox derides the views held by several critics, stating that in comparison to Watson's statements, "the most ignorant and hurtful idea of all, of course, is that the entire topic of race and genes and intelligence is off-limits to all right-thinking, compassionate people, just on principle", which pejoratively assumes "that some races are innately and immutably much less intelligent than others".
+One of Maddox's most recent Discover essays, "The James Watson Affair", examines comments made by James Watson in an article in London's Sunday Times which led to Watson's suspension at the laboratory where he worked and his eventual retirement, and is skeptical of critics who found Watson's comment about black employees "not that big a deal" yet charged him with racism for his proposition on black African intelligence.
+In conclusion, Maddox derides the views held by several critics, stating that in comparison to Watson's statements, "the most ignorant and hurtful idea of all, of course, is that the entire topic of race and genes and intelligence is off-limits to all right-thinking, compassionate people, just on principle", which pejoratively assumes "that some races are innately and immutably much less intelligent than others".
 Maddox's essay, although published in the March 2008 printed edition of Discover, has not been published online.